eProsima/Integration-Service-docs/docs/fiware_ros1.rst

 Once all protocols are communicated with *eProsima Integration-Service*, the inter-components communication can be easily implemented by means of an individual YAML configuration file.

-As explained in the :ref:`introductory section <main features>`, *eProsima Integration-Service* already provides the **System-Handle** for some common protocols.
+As explained in the :ref:`introductory section <main_features>`, *eProsima Integration-Service* already provides the **System-Handle** for some common protocols.

 .. figure:: LARGER_SYSTEM.svg

-This section is intented to illustrate an example of how *eProsima Integration-Service* integrates a *DDS* application into an *Orion Context-Broker* system.
+This section is intended to illustrate an example of how *eProsima Integration-Service* integrates a *DDS* application into an *Orion Context-Broker* system.

-.. _example_orion_context_broker:
+.. _orion:

 Example: Integrate Orion Context-Broker and ROS1 into DDS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^